Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/grease_pencil.rst

 Grease Pencil
 *************

-This Mode allows you adjust the timing of the :doc:`Grease Pencil objects's </grease_pencil/index>` animation frames.
+This Mode allows you adjust the timing of the :doc:`Grease Pencil object's </grease_pencil/index>` animation frames.
 It is especially useful for animators blocking out shots, where the ability to re-time blocking is one of the main purposes of the whole exercise.